mskl/docker-deep-learning/README.md

 # Port that is running TB server
 TENSORBOARDPORT=43604

-# Name of the project directory
+# Name of the project directory (with slashes)
-PROJECTFOLDER="deepdream"
+PROJECTFOLDER="./deepdream/"
 ```

 ## Usage